cubismod/inky-mbta-tracker/README.md

 Spin up the local Redis server using the provided docker compose file.

 Then run `task run` to start up the tracker.

+Note: On Linux/macOS, `uvloop` is enabled automatically when available for faster asyncio performance.
+If not present, the default loop is used.

 ## Track Prediction Feature